Prohibition of Sexual Discrimination or Sexual Violence Against or Sexual Harassment of Students

 - The Complainant and Respondent shall have the same opportunity to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
 ACC shall not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding; however, ACC may establish restrictions regarding the extent to which the advisor may participate in the proceedings.
 Any such restrictions shall apply equally to both parties.

-- The Dean and Title IX Compliance Officer may continue the investigation, or conduct additional investigative activities as may be reasonably needed.
+- The Dean and the ACC District Title IX Coordinator may continue the investigation, or conduct additional investigative activities as may be reasonably needed.
 In any event, the investigation is considered “open” until the written final action document is issued.

-- The Dean, in consultation with the Title IX Coordinator will determine, based on the preponderance of the evidence, the final action to be taken on the complaint.
-A substantiated violation of this rule is a violation of the Student Standards of Conduct, subjecting the Respondent to the disciplinary sanctions outlined therein, up to and including expulsion from ACC.
-The Title IX Coordinator will also sign-off on the final action document indicating approval of the final action.
-If the Title IX Coordinator disagrees with the final action determined by the Dean, the Title IX Compliance Officer may submit a written position statement to the appropriate vice president in the event of an appeal.
+- The Dean, in consultation with the ACC District Title IX Coordinator will determine, based on the preponderance of the evidence, the final action to be taken on the complaint.
+A substantiated violation of this rule is a violation of the Student Standards of Conduct, subjecting the Respondent to the disciplinary sanctions outlined therein, up to and including expulsion from ACC. the ACC District Title IX Coordinator will also sign-off on the final action document indicating approval of the final action.
+If the ACC District Title IX Coordinator disagrees with the final action determined by the Dean, the ACC District Title IX Coordinator may submit a written position statement to the appropriate vice president in the event of an appeal.

 - The investigator or Dean shall provide simultaneous written notification to the Complainant and Respondent of the result of any institutional disciplinary proceeding that arises from a complaint of a violation of this rule, any change to that result, and the applicable procedures to appeal the result.
 Further, unless the Complainant elects not to do so, the investigator or Dean will also meet with the Complainant to discuss the outcome to the extent permitted by applicable federal and state law.